D-side/digital-garden/_notes/zsh.md

 In the "my first Linux distro" days, Bash was everywhere, and I only heard about zsh after a few years.

 What hooked me up was oh-my-zsh.
 That was a taste of "shell power" I was never exposed to before, and I was very impressed.

+I also tried to give Fish a chance, but found that support for it is rather limited and zsh is much easier to find help with.
+As far as I know this is still the case.